MicrosoftDocs/learn/learn-pr/azure/understand-regression-ml/includes/2-what-is-regression.md

 Where y is your label and x is your feature.

-For example, in our scenario, if we were to try to predict which patients will have fever (elevated body temperature) based on their age, we would have the model:
+For example, in our scenario, if we were to try to predict which patients will have a fever-elevated body temperature-based on their age, we would have the model:

 temperature=m*age+c